-As of December 31, 2019, approximately 116 million ETC were outstanding.
+As of December 31, 2019, approximately 109 million ETH were outstanding.

-Modifications to the ETC Protocol
+Modifications to the ETH Protocol

-The Ethereum Classic Network is an open source project with no official developer or group of developers that controls it.
-However, historically the Ethereum Classic Network's development has been overseen by a core group of developers that have been affiliated with ETC Labs, ETC Core, Ethereum Classic Cooperative and/or IOHK Gronthendieck Team.
-The core developers are able to access and alter the Ethereum Classic Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Classic Network's source code.
+The Ethereum Network is an open source project with no official developer or group of developers that controls it.
+However, historically the Ethereum Network's development has been overseen by the Ethereum Foundation and other core developers.
+The Ethereum Foundation and core developers are able to access and alter the Ethereum Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Network's source code.

-These upgrades are often intended to keep ETC interoperable with Ethereum.
-For example, in September 2019, a network upgrade called Atlantis was implemented.
-The purpose of Atlantis, like Ethereum's Byzantium, was to increase the network's privacy and security.
-In 2020, a network upgrade called Agharta is expected to be implemented.
-The purpose of Agharta is to allow ETC to be interoperable with Ethereum despite the latter's Constantinople upgrade to ultimately introduce a proof-of-stake algorithm.
-Also in 2020, a network upgrade called Aztlan is expected to be implemented.
-The purpose of Aztlan, like Ethereum's Istanbul, is to make the network more denial of service-resistant, enable greater ETC and Zcash interoperability as well as other Equihash-based proof of work digital assets, and to increase the scalability and performance for solutions on zero-knowledge privacy technology like SNARKs and STARKs.

-The release of updates to the Ethereum Classic Network's source code does not guarantee that the updates will be automatically adopted.
-Users and miners must accept any changes made to the Ethereum Classic Network source code by downloading the proposed modification of the Ethereum Classic Network's source code.
-A modification of the Ethereum Classic Network's source code is only effective with respect to the Ethereum Classic users and miners that download it.
-If a modification is accepted only by a percentage of users and miners, a division in the Ethereum Classic Network will occur such that one network will run the pre-modification source code and the other network will run the modified source code.
+For example, in 2019 the Ethereum Network completed a network upgrade called Metropolis that was designed to enhance the usability of the Ethereum Network and introduced in two stages.
+The first stage, called Byzantium, was implemented in October 2018.
+The purpose of Byzantium was to increase the network's privacy, security, and scalability and reduce the block reward from 5 ETH to 3 ETH.
+The second stage, called Constantinople, was implemented in February 2019, along with another upgrade, called St. Petersburg.
+The purpose of these upgrades was to prepare the Ethereum Network for the introduction of a proof-of-stake algorithm and reduce the block reward from 3 ETH to 2 ETH.
+Following the completion of Metropolis, the Ethereum Network is preparing for an upgrade called Serenity, or Ethereum 2.0, the final iteration of Ethereum that will include the introduction of proof-of-stake as well sharding.
+The purpose of sharding is to increase scalability of a database, such as a blockchain, by splitting the data processing responsibility among many nodes, allowing for parallel processing and validating of transactions.
+This contrasts with the existing Ethereum Network also contains a "difficulty bomb" under which mining will become extraordinarily difficult over time, encouraging miners to switch to proof-of-stake and join the Serenity hard fork.
+In December 2019, a network upgrade called Muir Glacier was implemented in order to delay this difficulty bomb as the Ethereum Network prepares to switch to proof-of-stake.
+Another recent network upgrade, called Istanbul, was implemented in December 2019.
+The purpose of Istanbul was to make the network more denial of service-resistant, enable greater ETH and Zcash interoperability as well as other Equihash-based proof of work digital assets, and to increase the scalability and performance for solutions on zero-knowledge privacy technology like SNARKs and STARKs.
+The release of updates to the Ethereum Network's source code does not guarantee that the updates will be automatically adopted.
+Users and miners must accept any changes made to the Ethereum source code by downloading the proposed modification of the Ethereum Network's source code.
+A modification of the Ethereum Network's source code is only effective with respect to the Ethereum users and miners that download it.
+If a modification is accepted only by a percentage of users and miners, a division in the Ethereum Network will occur such that one network will run the pre-modification source code and the other network will run the modified source code.
 Such a division is known as a "fork."
-See "Risk

-Factors-Risk Factors Related to Digital Assets-A temporary or permanent "fork" could adversely affect an investment in the Shares".
-Consequently, as a practical matter, a modification to the source code becomes part of the Ethereum Classic Network only if accepted by participants collectively having a majority of the processing power on the Ethereum Classic Network.
+See "Risk Factors-Risk Factors Related to Digital Assets-A temporary or permanent "fork" could adversely affect an investment in the Shares."
+Consequently, as a practical matter, a modification to the source code becomes part of the Ethereum Network only if accepted by participants collectively having a majority of the processing power on the Ethereum Network.